malan88/vimwiki/wiki/gastro/old_fashioned.md

 Stir over ice, serve up in a chilled coupe.
 Express the orange peel and rub the rim with it.
 Drop it in the glass.

+## El Presidente
+I really wasn't sure how to classify this, but it looks a lot like an Old Fashioned with a dual spirit, curaçao as the bitters, and grenadine as the sweetener.

+- 1.5 oz. rum (Havana Club!)
+- 1.5 oz.
+Lillet Blanc
+- .25 oz. curaçao
+- Barspoon of grenadine (use homemade!)
+- Garnish: orange twist.

+Stir in mixing glass, strain into coupe, garnish with orange